Skip to main content

 15 April 2025

-Southampton Solent University has cemented its position at the forefront of maritime innovation, training and sustainability with the successful maiden voyage of Buran—Union Maritime Limited’s (UML) first of 34 planned vessels equipped with wind-assisted propulsion.
+Southampton Solent University has cemented its position at the forefront of maritime innovation, training and sustainability with the successful maiden voyage of Buran— the first of 34 planned wind-assisted vessels for Union Maritime, a leading UK shipowner..

 Following an exciting collaboration between UML, the University’s Warsash Maritime School (WMS) and Wärtsilä, this important milestone marks the delivery of the world’s first simulator-based training course for seafarers operating vessels with Flettner rotors—a key green technology for cutting emissions in global shipping.